embumila/alx-higher_level_programming/0x03-python-data_structures/README.md

-Printing all interger of the list in reverse order
+Replacing element in the list at a specific position without modifyng the original list